kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Elon in Bali](../../content/images/elon-bali-1.jpg)
 ![Elon in Bali](../../content/images/elon-bali-2.jpg)

+!!! tip "Curiouser and curiouser, said Alice"
+    - All the references online state he arrived on the 19th May, which was when the day we left, but I had understood at the time he had been there at least a couple of days earlier.

 ## Collecting my devices from the technical expert DPR

 - There are a bunch of emails over this time with the [perito in Alicante](../../content/documents/evidence/comms-with-perito.pdf).